Junkotron/Flurp_Zx81/README.md

 Actual PCB has not been built and verified yet, only a strip board construction that "should" be identical.

+The Olimex board has to be programmed to work, see "Firmware.txt" for this.

 Since there are so many ideas of the connectors I made them as simple pin and hole headers so there is no on-board fittings for RCA-jacks, 3.5mm